schmoboy/LenovoArchLinux/README.md

 ## Prevent speakers from turning off randomly due to power save

+Credit to edkirin on the [Manjaro Forums](https://forum.manjaro.org/t/finally-got-sound-working-on-lenovo-legion-pro-7-16arx8h/164447) and others on the [Arch Forums](https://bbs.archlinux.org/viewtopic.php?id=304863)

 Create a script ```/usr/local/bin/tas2781-fix``` with the following contents:
 ```
 #!/bin/sh